raspberrypi/documentation/usage/python/README.md

 sudo apt install python-picamera
 ```

-This is a preferable method of installing, as it means that the modules you install can be kept up to date easily with the usual `sudo apt update` and `sudo apt upgrade` commands.
+This is a preferable method of installing, as it means that the modules you install can be kept up to date easily with the usual `sudo apt update` and `sudo apt full-upgrade` commands.

 ### pip